cs537-Fall-2015/DAN/readMe.txt

 +If Needed:
 -select JRE System Library -> Edit -> Installed JREs -change to another JRE if needed (preferably 1.7 or higher)

++To run the Program:
+-run DanMain or MasterMain